lollerfirst/Numo/README.md

 The app also includes a balance checking feature to verify a card's available funds, and a top-up function that allows loading Cashu tokens onto cards.

+Additionally, Shellshock now simulates a Type 4 Forum tag with a payment request that can be read from or written to using NDEF (NFC Data Exchange Format).
+This makes the application compatible with web applications like cashu.me that utilize the WebNFC API for NFC interactions.
+This feature enables seamless communication between web-based Cashu applications and the Shellshock terminal.

 ## Features

 - Simple amount entry with numeric keypad